Thunder in the East (1950 film): Synopsis

 At the end of the Second World War, Asia was in a critical political juncture as former colonial powers vied for supremacy with new forces such as emerging democracies and the encroachment of Communist occupations.
 As leaders such as Mahatma Gandhi and Jawaharlal Nehru created a new peaceful and democratic India, elsewhere, other nations struggled with not only creating political and economic stability but also on how to provide the staples of life for millions living in impoverished conditions that existed in postwar Asia.

 The All-Asia Conference of 1947 for the first time had representatives from 2/3 of the world's population coming together to serve the common good.
 The signs of friendship coming from western countries included shipments of food, fertilizers, tractors, school books, medical equipment and other aid.
 Leaders such as Canada's diplomat at the conference, Lester B. Pearson recognized the challenges inherent in Asia and the commitment that the West must make to keep the region peaceful.

 On the Korean peninsula "... a line was being drawn across the country".
 On either side of the border marked by the 38th parallel, United States and Russian forces held occupied territory previously controlled by the Japanese.
-The demarkation line separated families, as free movement was not allowed while hydro-electric power from the north was also curtailed.
+The demarcation line separated families, as free movement was not allowed while hydro-electric power from the north was also curtailed.

 In Korea, two different types of governments emerged on each side of the border.
 Elections in 1947 monitored by the United Nations were not permitted in the Communist-held north that ultimately became Democratic People's Republic of Korea.
 South Korea held UN-sponsored elections and created the First Republic of South Korea.
 In 1950, tensions between the two rival states intensified, with North Korea's incursions into South Korea leading to an open conflict.

 A regional conflict in Korea threatened to engulf the world in a major Cold War confrontation.
 Through the United Nations, the world reacted, with Canada lining up with the United States and other western nations to confront North Korea's aggression.